 If you want to stay on the Biltmore property you can choose to stay at one of their two hotels- The Inn or The Village Hotel.
 They do have discounts for annual pass holders and obviously rates vary by season.
 They were not even in the ballpark of our budget but if you have a few hundred dollars to spend a night and are looking for something for a special occasion they are a great option.

 After much research online we decided we wanted to stay in the area of Biltmore Village.
 Particularly there is a road, Hendersonville Road, that seemed ideal.
 It is very close to the estate, has plenty of restaurants (although not a ton of them local) and quite a few hotel chains to keep prices competitive.
 We ended up at the Clarion Hotel at Biltmore Village.
 While it was not the nicest place I have ever stayed it was clean and we felt safe.
 I would recommend getting a room on the back side due to street noise.
 Almost any other hotel on the road is farther away from the main road but the pricing reflects that.
 We were fine with the air running all night to drown out the noise.
+You can also stay a bit further away near the Outlets and save big.

 Check out some other Frugal Travel Ideas!